 If your landlord is not responsive to a reported pest control issue, you can reach out to your communities’ local municipal government, who is responsible for enforcing municipal bylaws.
 If your community doesn’t have municipal bylaws, contact your municipality as they are responsible for enforcing the provincial maintenance standards.

-If you are a renter, we encourage you to review your current lease and see what it says about pest control responsibility.
+We know we shared this above, however if you are a renter, we encourage you to review your current lease or rental agreement and see what it says about pest control responsibility.
 If it is not there, reach out to your landlord and explicitly ask about it.
 You can also contact your local LTB and ask them for information and guidance.

-If you’re considering renting, or changing your rental property, we encourage you to make an informed decision before signing a new lease.
+If you’re considering renting, or changing your rental property, we encourage you to make an informed decision before signing a new lease or rental agreement.